Brian1226/Priority-Queue/Specification.md

 ## Preconditions

-* A note has to exist first before a user can delete it
+* The selected note has to exist first before a user can delete it.

 ## Triggers

-* The user selects the note they want to delete, clicks on the "Delete note" option, then clicks on the "Confirm" option
+* The user selects the note they want to delete, clicks on the "Delete note" option, then clicks on the "Confirm" option.

 ## Primary Sequence

-1. The user selects the note they want to delete
+1. The user selects the note they want to delete.
-2. The user clicks on the "Delete note" option
+2. The user clicks on the "Delete note" option.
-3. The app displays a message, asking the user to either confirm or cancel the action
+3. The app displays a message, asking the user to either confirm or cancel the action.
-4. The user clicks on the "Confirm" option
+4. The user clicks on the "Confirm" option.
-5. The app deletes the selected note
+5. The app deletes the selected note.

 ## Primary Postconditions

-* The app deletes the note
+* The app deletes the note.

 ## Alternate Sequences

-4. If the user clicks "Cancel", then the app will not delete a the note
+4. If the user clicks "Cancel", then the app will not delete a the note.

 ### Alternate Trigger

-* The user clicks on the "Cancel" option
+* The user clicks on the "Cancel" option.

 ### Alternate Postconditions

-* The app does not delete the note
+* The app does not delete the note.

 ***